 - A. "Homeless," as defined in section 103(a) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11302(a)); - B. "At-risk of homelessness," as defined in section 401(1) of the McKinney-Vento Homeless Assistance Act of (42 U.S.C.
-11360(1)); - C. "Fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking," as defined in section 12291 of the Violence Against Women Act (34 U.S.C.
-12291); and/or - D. "Other populations" where providing supportive services or assistance under section 212(a) of NAHA (42 U.S.C.
+11360(1)); - C. "Fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking," as defined by HUD; and/or - D. "Other populations" where providing supportive services or assistance under section 212(a) of NAHA (42 U.S.C.
 12742(a)) would prevent the family's homelessness or would serve those with the greatest risk of housing instability.

-HOME-ARP Non-Congregate Shelter ("NCS") units may only be occupied by individuals or families that meet the criteria for one or more of the QPs.
+HOME-ARP NCS units may only be occupied by individuals or families that meet the criteria for one or more of the QPs.
 Access to HOME-ARP NCS units must be made to qualifying households without restrictions based on age, race, color, national origin, religion, sex, disability, familial status, or other factors.
 Furthermore, no individual or family may be denied admission to or removed from a HOME-ARP NCS unit on the basis or as a direct result of the fact that the individual or family is or has been a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking if the individual or family meets the criteria of one of the QPs.
 Additionally, HOME-ARP QPs are not subject to income restrictions.1.

 At this time, HOME-ARP funded NCS units must be available to serve all four QPs, but NCS owner/operators interested in prioritizing certain QPs in their referral process or limiting their units to serve only specific QPs are encouraged to apply.
 DCA reserves the right to make modifications to the HOME-ARP Allocation Plan and request approval from HUD to allow NCS owner/operators to limit the QPs they serve or prioritize certain QPs.
-All prioritizations and limitations must be documented in the HOME-ARP Written Agreement/Contract with the owner/operator prior to occupancy.
+All prioritization must be documented in the HOME-ARP Written Agreement/Contract with the owner/operator prior to occupancy.